quantcast/qfs-ruby/README.md

 ## Usage

 The entrypoint to QFS with these bindings is the `Qfs::Client` object.
-You can view the entire API in the documentation (TODO update this when open sourced) and see examples in "test/qfs_test.rb".
+You can view the entire API in the [documentation](http://www.rubydoc.info/github/quantcast/qfs-ruby) and see examples in "test/qfs_test.rb".

 ## Testing